Family Procedure Rules - Key Principles & Updates

 The Family Procedure Rules have been in place now for 9 years.
 A sound understanding of the FPR is crucial for all practitioners involved in family law cases, whether those relating to relationship breakdown, finances and children.

-Given the current COVID-19 situation, there has been recent guidance handed down by senior judiciary concerning remote family court hearings, and this will also be considered, particularly as to how it impacts on matters relating to evidence, transparency, e-bundles and witnesses.
+Given the COVID-19 situation, there has been recent guidance handed down by senior judiciary concerning remote family court hearings, and this will also be considered, particularly as to how it impacts on matters relating to evidence, transparency, e-bundles and witnesses.

 This live broadcast session will consider the key provisions of the rules together with recent developments and case law.